Octavius-Dante/Tetra-Proxima/CAPM-DAY-3/Readme.md

 - [X] They incldue annotation that drives functionality

-- [X] View provide also loose coupling to load data (association on demand - join on demand), where as when we use queries and joins thay are always tight coupling. which  brings all the data all the time.
+- [X] View provide also loose coupling to load data (association - join on demand), where as when we use queries and joins thay are always tight coupling. which  brings all the data all the time.
 </br>
 </br>